ThunderStorms21th/OneUI-Debloat/README.md

 After you have successfully installed Adhell, you can simply download adhell_backup.txt from this repo, place it to the folder that you created for Adhell, go to "Other->Settings" and select "Restore Database" and that's it.
 You may have to re-enable some apps or services depending on your needs.

+You may also do it manually.
+If you want to disable apps, simply go to "Apps" tab, "Disable Apps" and toggle the apps you want to disable.
+If you want to disable app components manually, go to "Other", "Components" and select the app you want.
+After selecting the app, go to the respective components you want to disable (Services/Receivers/Providers).
+You may use this list as a guide regarding what things to disable.

 # Contributions

 Feel free to open up any issues or even pull requests.
 I want to make this list as extensive as possible.